|

 It has been several years since my first chalk paint project at the church, and I have painted so many things.
 Once you get started and see how easy it is, you see new possibilities everywhere.
 It is such an easy way to give old furniture new life and a whole new look!

-Again, I do not claim to be an expert in chalk paint, but I have done several easy projects and love it!
+I do not claim to be an expert in chalk paint, but I have done several easy projects and love using chalk paint!
 To go from such intimidation to “What else can I paint?” is saying a lot.

 • Choose the item you want to paint.
 I have only chalk painted on wooden surfaces, but it works on other surfaces as well.